 ^{} Planting palette provides examples only.
-Refer to Appendix D for a full list of recommended species.
+Refer to Appendix D for a full list of recommended species and select species for site conditions.

 The Creek

 The flows of water, both above and below ground, are a valuable natural resource in the Vaughan Metropolitan Centre.
 The qualities of water - continuous movement, light reflection, sound, and cooling - are important placemaking elements for the contemporary urban environment.